ShaDocFormer: A Shadow-Attentive Threshold Detector With Cascaded Fusion Refiner for Document Shadow Removal: Experiments

 \subsection{Experiment Settings}

-We implement the model using the PyTorch framework on an NVIDIA RTX2080Ti, utilizing the default parameters of the Adam optimizer.
+In our work, we operationalize the model within the PyTorch computational framework, deploying it on an NVIDIA RTX 2080Ti graphics processing unit.
+To optimize the model, we adopt the standard settings of the Adam optimization algorithm.
 The batch size is set to 1 and the learning rate is set to $1e-4$.
-We applied various data augmentations, including random cropping, resizing, flipping, and mixup.
+To enhance the robustness of our model and to ensure its generalizability, we incorporate a series of data augmentation techniques.
+These augmentations encompassed a diverse set of transformations such as random cropping of images, resizing them, flipping them horizontally or vertically, and employing the mixup strategy to create composite images from the original data.